The Military in Spain: Modernizing Forces for the Future

 Spanish Air Force (Ejército del Aire)

-Its organizational structure comprises:
+Its structure consists of:

 • Combat wings (fighters, bombers)